souradeep-das/mutate-execution-specs/docs/mutmut_diff.md

-1. Add tests_dir to mutmut config to be able to selectively pick test files
+1. Add tests_dir to mutmut config to be able to selectively pick test files.
+(This will be modified along with https://github.com/boxed/mutmut/pull/408)

 2. Set PYTHONPATH to mutmut src files